MiguelMurilloG/cookingclass/README.md

-The Culinary Classroom Website is designed to promote a course that I been working as a chef for the last 10 months.
-The goal in this project is to prove my knowledge that I been practicsing during my course in HTML and CSS.
+The Culinary Classroom Website serves as a platform to promote a culinary course developed based on my 10 months of experience working as a chef.
+This project aims to showcase the skills and knowledge acquired throughout the course of study in HTML and CSS.
+By creating this website, I aim to demonstrate proficiency in web development and highlight the value of the culinary course I have been diligently working on.

 ![Screenshot from amiresponsivedesign](docs/iam-responsive.png)
 ---